abhimanyus1997/Renal-Disease-Classification/README.md

-# **Renal Disease Classification**
+# Renal Disease Classification

 ## Introduction

-This submodule, "Renal Disease Classification," is a part of the larger "[MedicalAIProjects](https://github.com/abhimanyus1997/MedicalAIProjects)" repository.
+This submodule, "Renal Disease Classification," is a part of the larger [MedicalAIProjects](https://github.com/abhimanyus1997/MedicalAIProjects) repository.
 It focuses on the classification of renal diseases using machine learning and artificial intelligence techniques.

 ## Repository Contents